 Shetland Islands Council recognise the real challenges our working carers face and the valuable contribution they make to their families, friends, our organisation and our community.
 We pledge to 'Make Carers Visible' by making sure they have a voice that’s heard within the Council and continue to embed a culture of positive support for working carers through our flexible workplace practices.

 We pledge to increase awareness of young carers and the support that is available to them so that all young carers can achieve their goals and feel included and helped in their caring role.

 Mind Your Head pledges to promote positive mental health and wellbeing for those who are in a caring role.

 Ability Shetland pledges to continue to support carers by offering social activities, groups and outreach for people with disabilities in their own communities, and in turn providing respite opportunities for families and unpaid carers.

 We pledge to continue to support those accessing befriending and provide a break for those in a caring role.

-Alzheimer Scotland helping to make sure nobody faces dementia alone.
+Alzheimer Scotland continues to offer support to unpaid carers by making sure nobody faces dementia alone.